ILIAS-eLearning/ILIAS/Services/COPage/README.md

 ## Browser support

 Since ILIAS 7 the browser makes extensive use of ES6 features.
 For ILIAS 7 the current maintainer accepts issues for the latest Firefox, Chrome, Safari and Edge versions.
-However, please note that issues that appear only on specific browsers
+However, please note that issues that appear only on specific browsers may be fixed with lower priority.

 ### [WIP] Using the page editor in another components